aman4720/Superset/index.md

 openssl rand -base64 42
 ~~~

-openssl: A command-line tool for using the OpenSSL library, often used for cryptographic operations.
+**openssl**: A command-line tool for using the OpenSSL library, often used for cryptographic operations.

 rand: Specifies the random number generator command in OpenSSL.